GMDU/golemscript/docs/glossary.md

 A value is truthy if its [size](#size) is not zero.
 A resource is always truthy.
 Undefined is always falsey (not truthy).

+## Scope
+A scope begins when you enter a [block](syntax.md#blocks), and ends when you leave it.
+When a block is left, variables defined in that scope are removed.
+Variables defined before a block is entered are also accessible in that block.
+There is also a global scope, which is accessible everywhere in the program.
+Variables defined in the global scope last the entire program.

+## Runtime
+A runtime is a datapack that implements a user interface with GolemScript, allowing you to run programs more easily, and without using the GolemScript API.

+## Extension
+An extension is a datapack that uses the GolemScript API to add new language features, without imeplementing a full user interface.
+Extensions are used in conjunction with a runtime.